mircealungu/se-course-best-practices/example-documents/README.md

 Some tips:
 - Speak with a clear, calm and audible voice.
-- Stand straight, face the audience, do not run around too much.
+- Stand straight, face the audience, do not run around too much and never talk _to_ the slides.
 - Be (or at least seem) interested in the story yourselves.
 - Slides are meant to support your story, not to be the story itself.
 - Presenting with too many speakers can be distracting.
 - Introduce secondary speakers.
 - Have a proper and clear ending.
 No _"and.... yeah that's it."_.
 - Recorded demos are  preferred, do not bore the audience by navigating through menus and pressing the wrong buttons.
+- Do not use foo-bar examples.
+Nothing says more "I don't care about this system" than entering "qwertyui" in the Name field of your form.
 - In general: the best presentations were the teams that rehearsed their presentations beforehand and to whom we also provided feedback on the slides.
 Send your slides to the teaching assistant before presenting.

 ### Example Structure Intermediate Presentation